How to Use a Private Placement Memorandum to Evaluate a Private Equity Real Estate Investment

 Investors should review this section to learn how the issuer intends to achieve its targeted results and assess whether the investment strategy supports the issuer’s objective.
 Investment strategies that are well-reasoned and clearly written will provide investors with information they’ll need to make a fully informed investment decision.
 An offering with an investment strategy that is vague, unclear or that does not make sense is probably an offering that should be avoided.

-The Management and Experience section contains biographical and background information about the principals and key employees.
+The Management and Experience section of a private placement memorandum contains biographical and background information about the principals and key employees.
 It provides a detailed overview of the issuer’s history and how it has succeeded.
 This section often provides the issuer’s investment manager’s track record, which is generally presented in a record table format, outlining past fund sizes, vintage years, and IRR performance.
 More robust track records will contain additional performance statistics, such as realized/unrealized IRR and actual/projected gross multiples.

 The success of an investment will be dependent upon the management team, so it is imperative that team has the background and experience to implement the investment strategy.
 Prior experience successfully managing similar investments supports the proposition that the management team is capable of implementing the investment strategy with positive results.